Two of the most important concepts in the world of mathematics and nature are the Fibonacci Sequence and the Golden Ratio.

-Learn more about the AK-47 and how it managed to change warfare in the 20th century on this episode of Everything Everywhere Daily.
+Learn more about the Fibonacci Sequence and the Golden Ratio, what they are, and how they were discovered on this episode of Everything Everywhere Daily.

 Sponsors